jamesbvaughan/jamesbvaughan.com/_posts/2017-12-6-qutebrowser.md

 title: Thoughts on Qutebrowser
 ---

-About a month ago, I began using a web browser called [Qutebrowser](https://qutebrowser.org/index.html).
+I recently began using a web browser called [Qutebrowser](https://qutebrowser.org/index.html).
-I heard about it online and it caught my attention because it encouraged a completely keyboard-based workflow.
+I heard about it on Hacker News a while ago and it caught my attention because it encouraged a completely keyboard-based workflow.
 I've been surprised at how much I've enjoyed using it and it may very well become my primary web browser.